WPKN White Rose Political Calendar – October 13, 2014

 The Arts Council of Greater New Haven is seeking proposals for community projects that would actively engage the public in the creative process.
 They believe that participatory art-making experiences can have a profound impact on towns and cities, enriching the quality of community life, enhancing the well-being of individuals, and building connections between people.
 The deadline for proposals is October 27, and more details about the project and how to apply can be found by e-mailing firstname.lastname@example.org.

-As the largest provider of women’s healthcare in the country, Planned Parenthood is also working on these issues, especially in light of these recent Supreme Court decisions and with attempts by some members of the United States Congress to legislate further restrictions that would deny full healthcare for women.
+As the largest provider of women’s healthcare in the country, Planned Parenthood has recently stepped up efforts to protect women’s rights for reproductive choice, especially in light of recent Supreme Court decisions and with attempts by some members of the United States Congress to legislate further restrictions.
 With the 2014 elections rapidly approaching, Planned Parenthood has created a website, “Women Are Watching,” to suggest ways to let elected officials know that women will fight for their health and freedom of choice through the ballot box.
 More information about these activities is at womenarewatching.org.